-Washington University’s Annika Rodriguez Scholars Program recognizes students of exceptional merit who demonstrate academic and leadership achievements, along with the passion for community service exemplified by Annika Rodriguez.
-In keeping with the legacy of the program, applicants should demonstrate their commitment to, or a history of, bringing diverse groups together and celebrating the cultures of diverse people.
+The Annika Rodriguez Scholars Program recognizes students of exceptional merit who demonstrate academic and leadership achievements, as well as the passion for community service exemplified by Annika Rodriguez.
+In keeping with the legacy of the program, applicants should demonstrate their commitment to, or a history of, bringing diverse groups together and celebrating the cultures of different people.

 On-Campus Interviews for Finalists

 WashU will invite finalists to campus for a weekend program, March 28–31, 2019.
 For these scholarships the university will pay for finalists’ round-trip expenses within the United States and their expenses in St. Louis during this visit.
 To remain eligible, finalists must attend these activities.

 To apply for the Annika Rodriguez Scholars Program:

 - Submit an application for admission to the Class of 2023.